russellf9/food-delivery/README.md

 - Firebase
 - PlayFramework

-Notes from a Ionic meetup: [Ionic UK April Meetup Review](http://developer.mobilecaddy.net/2015/04/ionic-uk-april-meetup-review/)
+Notes from a Ionic Meetup: [Ionic UK April Meetup Review](http://developer.mobilecaddy.net/2015/04/ionic-uk-april-meetup-review/)

+Links to an interesting page from [Ryan Hanna](https://twitter.com/heryandotus/) - [ionic-offline-storage](https://github.com/gylippus/ionic-offline-storage)

+I like the description of [localForage](https://github.com/mozilla/localForage) which would provide fall-backs when the user is not online.

 2 Explain the pros and cons of operating the database solution you chose.

 I would have to do some further investigations regarding this issue, I've used Firebase before, which also has the advantage of providing an authentication service.

+Also, there are considerable advantages to using a solution that uses [Mobile Backend as a Service (MBaaS](http://en.wikipedia.org/wiki/Mobile_Backend_as_a_service) rather than building the back-end itself.